 Before moving forward and signing an agreement, it is strongly recommended that you seek independent legal and financial advice to ensure you understand the implications and your obligations.
-For further information, review Checklist 3: Engagement with an Independent Legal Advisor, Checklist 4: Engagement with an Independent Financial Advisor and Section 5: Seeking Financial and Legal Advice.
+For further information, review Checklist 3: Engagement with an Independent Legal Advisor and Seeking Financial and Legal Advice.